oivvio/timew-fzf/README.md

 A [timewarrior](https://timewarrior.net/) extension to list and restart recently tracked intervals with the help of `fzf`.

 The extension works with tags and will find uniquely tagged intervals and list them by recency, with the most recent one closest to the prompt.
-The user can then filter them with the help of `fzf` and start a new interval based on the tags of an old interval.
+The user can then filter and browse them with the help of `fzf` and start a new interval based on the tags of an old interval.

 ## Screencast